eastmaels/steemblog.github.io/_posts/account/deanliu/2018-01-17_simple-token-ost-the-token-to-power-your-business.md

 - - -

-This page is synchronized from the post: [SIMPLE TOKEN (OST) - The Token To Power Your Business](https://steemit.com/@deanliu/simple-token-ost-the-token-to-power-your-business)
+This page is synchronized from the post: ['SIMPLE TOKEN (OST) - The Token To Power Your Business'](https://steemit.com/@deanliu/simple-token-ost-the-token-to-power-your-business)